Download page Installing the First Server in an HA Network.

 - Select Datasource > Add.

 - Enter the connection properties of the prepared database schema.
-See also Setting Up a Data Source.
+See also How to Set Up a Data Source in the IGEL UMS Administrator.

 - Click Activate to enable the data source.
 See also Activating a Data Source.